Tesla extends profit run, promises record production, driving stock up 13%

 Tesla on Wednesday said the manufacturing process at its new Shanghai factory was running as expected and said it would increase production of its mass-market Model 3 due to strong demand in China.

-The company also said it planned to allocate the same amount of capacities for its new Model Y, an electric crossover utility vehicle that it started producing this month in Fremont, California.
+The company also said it has started production of its new Model Y, an electric crossover utility vehicle, at its Fremont, California plant this month and plans to deliver the first models by the end of March, ahead of schedule.

-Tesla said cost efficiencies and high production volumes should allow it to ultimately reach an industry-leading operating margin.
-It reported a 4.9% operating margin in the fourth quarter.

 Investors overall are betting that Tesla has overcome its production, legal and management struggles and is leading the industry on technological innovation for the next generation of cars.